videoDAC/android/APK/Install/index.md

 ![Pic4](Pic4.png)

-12. If you are notifed that your system can run the Android emulator in accelerated mode, follow steps 14-20, otherwise skip to step 21.
+12. If you are notified that your system can run the Android emulator in accelerated mode, follow steps 14-20 to install KVM, otherwise skip to step 21.
+(Installing KVM improves performance of any virtual device you are using for debugging.)

 ![Pic5](Pic5.png)